SafalKumar/tictactoe_game/README.md

-# Tic-Tac-Toe Game
+# Tic-Tac-Toe: User vs. Computer

-This is a simple implementation of the classic Tic-Tac-Toe game in Python.
-The game allows two players to take turns and also includes a smart computer player.
+Welcome to the Tic-Tac-Toe game where you can challenge your wit against a smart computer opponent.
+Can you outsmart the computer and claim victory?

 ## Table of Contents
 - [How to Play](#how-to-play)